radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security-and-access-controls.md

 12. In the Apply to section, select the [subjects]() that will be allowed or denied access.

-    To assign users, groups or users associated in a specific tree/branch, click on the LDAP SEARCH button.
+    To assign users, groups or users associated in a specific tree/branch, click **LDAP SEARCH**.

     To assign public, click **ALLOW PUBLIC**.